Curriculum

 Course sequence

-Throughout the three residencies, you will engage with 20 specialized courses in the areas of international relations, economic diplomacy, environment and energy policy, and diplomatic skills development.
+Throughout the three residencies, you will engage with 30 credits in the areas of international relations, economic diplomacy, environment and energy policy, diplomatic skills development and social development.

 Geoeconomics and China1.5